 No one is officially being investigated yet, but the police are investigating his death “as a homicide.”

-Law-enforcement officials have now said they are investigating Quawan’s death “as a homicide,” though they have not declared it a homicide officially: “Any case involving someone found deceased in this manner” is treated as a homicide investigation, Iberia Parish sheriff Tommy Romero said in a statement on Saturday.
+Law-enforcement officials have now said they are investigating Quawan’s death “as a homicide,” though they have not declared it a homicide officially: “Any case involving someone found deceased in this manner” is treated as a homicide investigation, Iberia Parish sheriff Tommy Romero said in a statement.

 The sheriff’s office has not named a suspect, but said officers had spoken to the people believed to have been with Quawan before he died.
 “We interviewed these same individuals and are currently tracking their whereabouts,” police said, though they declined to confirm they had spoken with the Irvins.
 Neighbors of the Irvins say they were evicted from their mobile home this week, for unknown reasons.
 Romero also said he had reviewed a video that showed that Quawan was alone in the area where his body was found for at least part of the time before he died.